How cores grow by pebble accretion I. Direct core growth: Comparison with planetesimal impacts

 \subsection{Core surface conditions}

 Another way to characterize the envelope of our core growth model is to study the core surface conditions.
-In Fig. \ref{core_conditions} we present a \sio2 phase-diagram with the vapor pressure from eq. \ref{vapor pressure} as the liquidus, and the solidus from \citet{Poirier2000}.
+In Fig. \ref{core_conditions} we present a \sio2 phase-diagram with the quotidian equation of state (QEOS) as the vaporization curve, and the solidus from \citet{Poirier2000}.
+We use the more extensive QEOS here instead of the simple vapor pressure formulation from \citet{Stull1947} (Eq.
+33) that we used in our simulations.
+This vapor pressure expression is valid for temperatures in the range up to 4000 K, and is therefore applicable to most of the envelope.
+On the other hand, the more extensive QEOS remains valid when P and T become large, conditions that are achieved at the core/envelope interface towards the end of our simulations.
 The figure shows comparison between 0.1 m pebbles accreting a core up to 0.59 \me, and indestructible planetesimals accreting up to 3.8 \me.
 Despite the difference in core mass between the pebble and planetesimal cases, we observe that the conditions at the core reach a pressure of 1 GPA and a temperature of $10^4$ K. In the pebble case, the high-Z inner region of the planet drives up the internal pressure and temperature, whereas in the planetesimal case the envelope contains a much more extended envelope with less enrichment: the envelope is never fully saturated with vapor, as only a small fraction of the impacting planetesimal mass ablates, and the rest reaches the core.
 Their initial difference is due to the higher accretion rate we use for pebbles, leading to increased luminosity (see Sect. \ref{planetesimal comparison}).